Systematic error mitigation for the PIXIE Fourier transform spectrometer

 \subsubsection{Calibration Error}

-The instrument calibration converts the signal at the detector from digitized telemetry units to physical units of surface brightness.
-Time-dependent variation in the calibration, if not corrected in the analysis, can propagate through the Fourier transform to produce systematic errors in the resulting sky spectra.
+The readout electronics amplifies the signal from the detectors and digitizes it for downlink telemetry.
+The instrument calibration relies on observations of sources with known emission to convert the downloaded detector output from digitized telemetry units to physical units of surface brightness.
+Time-dependent variation in the resulting calibration, if not corrected in the analysis, can propagate through the Fourier transform to produce systematic errors in the resulting sky spectra.

 Instrument calibration compares data taken during two consecutive great-circle scans, one with the calibrator blocking the A-side beam and the second with the calibrator blocking the B-side beam.
 Since input signals change sign when observed in the A beam vs the B beam (Eq. \ref{full_p_eq}), the sky signal in each map pixel cancels when summing the scan data for that pixel, leaving only the difference in the calibrator signal.
 The differential calibrator signal averaged over the scan circle provides an absolute blackbody reference for signal calibration.
 A 5 mK temperature change in the external calibrator produces a signal difference 3--5 orders of magnitude above the instrument noise or thermometry uncertainty (Figure \ref{xcal_signal}), allowing determination of the instrument calibration to a few parts in $10^6$ every 10 hours throughout the mission \cite{kogut/fixsen:2019}.